Tata, Singapore Airlines may assess bid for Air India: Vistara CEO

 Air India, which was founded in the 1930s by the Tata Group and nationalised in 1953, is saddled with a debt of $8.5 billion.
 The Indian government agreed last June to sell it, after multiple efforts to resurrect the business failed.

-Leslie Thng, chief executive of Vistara, a carrier launched jointly by the Tata Group and Singapore Airlines in 2015, said at a news conference on Friday that the companies were “open to evaluating bids for Air India.”
+Leslie Thng, chief executive of Vistara, a carrier launched jointly by the Tata Group and Singapore Airlines in 2015, said in response to a question at a news conference that the companies were “open to evaluating” a potential bid for Air India.

 “They keep an open mind,” Thng said, without elaborating.